Clan Rising

 Gabriel James Byrne

-He gave up the teaching post in 1975 at twenty-five and moved into full-time stage acting at the Project.
-The breakthrough at the Dublin theatre came across 1976 to 1978 with the Patrick Mason productions of *The Cherry Orchard* and *Hamlet* at the Project.
-He moved to the Royal Court Theatre in London in 1978 at twenty-eight, played small repertory parts across the 1978 and 1979 seasons, and was cast in his first major film role as the young O'Connell Street IRA volunteer Pat in John Boorman's *Excalibur* (1981) on the recommendation of the Dublin Project director Garry Hynes. *Excalibur* was the break of his film career; from it he moved to the lead in the John Mackenzie thriller *Defence of the Realm* (1986), the supporting role in Costa-Gavras's *Hanna K.* (1983), the Coen brothers' Tom Reagan in *Miller's Crossing* (1990), and the framing-accomplice Dean Keaton in Bryan Singer's *The Usual Suspects* (1995).
+He gave up teaching in 1975 for full-time stage acting at the Project, with the Patrick Mason productions of The Cherry Orchard and Hamlet, then moved to the Royal Court Theatre in London in 1978.
+His first major film role was in John Boorman's Excalibur (1981), the break of his film career, from which he moved to Defence of the Realm (1986), the Coen brothers' Tom Reagan in Miller's Crossing (1990), and Dean Keaton in Bryan Singer's The Usual Suspects (1995).

-The thirty years between *Miller's Crossing* and the present day have run as a continuous working leading-character career across British, American and Irish cinema and television. *Cool World* (1992), *Little Women* (1994), *Stigmata* (1999), *Spider* (2002), *Vanity Fair* (2004), and the long HBO television series *In Treatment* (2008-10), in which he played the psychiatrist Paul Weston for forty-three half-hour episodes across two seasons and won the Golden Globe for Best Actor in a TV Drama in 2009.
-He also worked across the period as a stage actor: the Hickey in Eugene O'Neill's *The Iceman Cometh* at the Almeida Theatre in 1998, the title role in Brian Friel's *The Faith Healer* on Broadway in 2006, the Mr O'Connor in Lloyd Wright's *Walking with Ghosts* at the Gielgud Theatre in 2019 (the stage adaptation of his own memoir of the same title).
+The thirty years since Miller's Crossing have run as a continuous leading-character career across British, American and Irish cinema and television: Little Women (1994), Stigmata (1999), Spider (2002), Vanity Fair (2004), and the HBO series In Treatment (2008 to 2010), in which he played the psychiatrist Paul Weston for forty-three episodes and won the Golden Globe for Best Actor in a TV Drama in 2009.
+He worked across the period as a stage actor too: Hickey in O'Neill's The Iceman Cometh at the Almeida, the title role in Friel's Faith Healer on Broadway, and Walking with Ghosts at the Gielgud, the stage adaptation of his own memoir.

 Achievements